Types of Genetic Mutations Associated with Nephrotic Syndrome Identified

 "We want to attract other Brazilian researchers in pediatric nephrology and construct a facility not just in terms of structure and services but above all for research collaboration," Pesquero said.

-(i)This information is from an external source (Fundação de Amparo à Pesquisa do Estado de São Paulo).
+(i)Source/Reference: Fundação de Amparo à Pesquisa do Estado de São Paulo.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.